 The small but colourful Canary Damselfish (Abudefduf luridus) can be found all around Fuerteventura, they inhabit shallow water in rocky inshore areas, often near sand, down to depths of 25 metres, and can often be seen near harbour walls.
 Males protect the eggs deposited in nests, and Juveniles can be found in rock pools.
 They are often caught by accident when fishing for other species, and are often seen when snorkeling in Fuerteventura, and grow...

-The Bocinegro is reddish in colour with with yellow stripes and a grey head, dark reddish fins, an oval body, large teeth, a large V shaped tail with the two white tips, an unmistakable characteristic of this species.
+The Bocinegro (also known as the Red porgy, or Common Seabream) is reddish in colour with with yellow stripes and a grey head, dark reddish fins, an oval body, large teeth, a large V shaped tail with the two white tips, an unmistakable characteristic of this species.
 They can reach a length of 90 cm, at night, or when alarmed blue-white spots appear on the head and spine.
-Bocinegro are carnivorous, and voracious feeders mainly feeding on on fish and crustaceans, crabs and sea urchin,...
+Bocinegro are carnivorous, and voracious feeders mainly...

 Giant Manta Ray (Manta birostris) often swim into the harbours of Fuerteventura at night time where the lights attract them to there food source.
 If you are a diver you are more likely to spot them between September and November.
 You can often see them swimming around shipwrecks and reefs.